Related Links

 Which combination of wheel characteristics do you think will show the most dramatic differences in speed and maneuverability on your board?
 Should you use large, soft wheels with a square edge and run those against small, hard wheels with a round edge?
 Or should you use some other combinations of wheels?
 How will the wheels you select for the flat course hold up in a slalom test of turning ability?
 Will the slower wheels in the straight away actually turn out to be better in the rapid turns of the timed slalom course or the hard, slow turns of a maneuverability test?
 Can you explain your wheel choices and their eventual results based on the science of the friction and rotational motion?

 To find out, start by doing some background research on skateboard wheels and the basic physics that describes their spin and speed.
 We've listed some suggested search terms and basic questions in the next section.
-Organize what you learn or know about skateboard wheel performance according to diameter, hardness, width, and shape using the summary table below.
+Organize what you learn or know about skateboard wheel performance according to diameter, hardness, width, and shape using the summary table.
 That should help keep the basic details straight and make your choices of which wheels to test in your experiments a little easier.
 Then bolt those wheels to your trucks, hop on your board, and run your experiments to find out if your scientific instincts are as awesome as your skateboarding skills!

 Skateboard Wheels Performance Summary